Beneficial Insects: Ladybug / Lady Beetle

-Most species of ladybugs, also called lady beetles, are brick red or orange with black markings, but they may also be black with red markings.
+There are more than 450 species of lady beetles in North America.
+Some are native and some have been introduced from other countries.
+Most species of lady beetles, also called ladybugs, are brick red or orange with black markings, but they may also be black with red markings.
 Larvae look like miniature alligators and live up to their appearance by being voracious predators of many garden pests, including aphids, mites, and other small insects.

 Though lady beetle larvae are the most voracious eaters, adults also consume pests.
 Most lady beetles prefer aphids over other food sources, but if aphids are scarce they will feed on other small insects and eggs, as well as pollen and nectar.
 In a pinch they'll even feed on their own young.
 The fact that lady beetles have a diverse range of food sources makes them particularly valuable as beneficial insects.

 Lady beetles overwinter as adults, often clumped together in hedgerows, beneath leaf litter, under rocks and bark, and in other protected places including buildings.

 - Encourage lady beetles to stay in your garden by growing flowers that will give them easy access to nectar and pollen.
 Valuable plants include alyssum, herbs from the dill and mint families, and flowers from the daisy family including cosmos and coreopsis.

 - Purchase a starter community of adult lady beetles and release them when pests are present.
 Ideally the adults will stay around long enough to lay eggs in the problem area.

 - Place a lady beetle house in the garden to provide shelter and encourage adult beetles to remain in the area.

 Asian Lady Beetle: Pest Species